 However, employment of human resources specialists will be tempered as companies make better use of available technologies.
 Rather than sending recruiters to colleges and job fairs, for example, some employers are increasingly conducting their entire recruiting process online.
 In addition, administrative tasks are more efficient with software that allows workers to quickly manage, process, or update human resources information.

-Job prospects for human resources specialists are expected to be favorable.
-Specifically, job opportunities should be good in the employment services industry, as companies continue to outsource portions of their human resources functions to other firms.
+Job prospects for human resources specialists are expected to be favorable, particularly in companies that provide human resources services to other organizations.

 Overall, candidates with a bachelor's degree and professional certification should have the best job prospects.